eTextile/Lulu/Hardware/README.md

     |_________|          |_______|
                             | |

+### Lulu Powering
+The Lulu board must be powered with a voltage betwin 3.7V to 5V.
+DO NOT USE 3V single coin battery - voltage is too low and it will not work for long.
+Prefer the use of rechargeable Lipo battery with small Lipo harger.

+### Lulu Arduino programming
-Easy to programmed, Lulu-star is using the Arduino IDE standard functions.
+Easy to programmed, Lulu-star is using the Arduino IDE standard functions - no library required.
-No library required.

     digitalWrite(LED_PIN, state);
     analogWrite(LED_PIN, val);

-### LED driver
+### Lulu LED driver built-in
-##### Constant current source
+##### Constant current source circuitry

 **References**
 - https://learn.adafruit.com/pixie-3-watt-smart-chainable-led-pixels/design